“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 There’s a lot to unpack in that 30-second spot.
 Not least: How appropriate — and effective — is it for a traditional financial institution (or any business) to play off such a provocative message to build its brand?
 The Financial Brand spoke to the credit union’s Chief Marketing Officer Josephine Chew to walk through the campaign and explain how it came about.

-We also spoke with marketing expert Josh Mabus, CEO at Mabus Agency, who talks candidly about his qualms with this marketing campaign and the implications of the ad on the credit union’s brand.
+We also spoke with marketing expert Josh Mabus, CEO at Mabus Agency, who talks candidly about his qualms with this marketing campaign and the potential impact of the ad on the credit union’s brand.

 The “Side Bank Curious” campaign runs from Nov.
 1 to the end of January 2023 on YouTube and other social media channels, as well as on Connected TV and the credit union’s website.
 In addition to filming the original side bank advertisement, Chew’s creative team also filmed a behind-the-scenes video, which will be shared on SF Fire’s LinkedIn page and other social channels.